ang-uio/Text-Mining/episodes/15-textmine-dh-lab.md

 The [DH-Lab](https://www.nb.no/dh-lab/) at the National Library of Norway has written example code to text mine the National Library’s huge digitized collection, and it is developing web-based apps for a simpler introduction to text mining the National Library's collection.
 The code is written in Python and shared in Jupyter Notebook, and the apps are made using Streamlit, a free and open-source app framework in Python.

-Access DH-Lab Apps and Notebooks at [nb.no/dh-lab](https://www.nb.no/dh-lab/).
+Access DH-Lab with Python code in Jupyter Notebooks at [DH-Lab Digital tekstanalyse](https://www.nb.no/dh-lab/digital-tekstanalyse/).

 To run code to text mine the National Library’s digitized collections:
 - Download example notebook from DH-Lab.
 Begin witht the first before selecting notebook based on type of text mining.